ricardocordeiro92/azure-storage-poc/README.md

 # Title

-Nest - Azure Storage Blob Poc (prova de conceito)
+Nest - Azure Storage Blob Poc (proof of concept)

 ## Description

-Este projeto trata-se de uma poc (prova de conceito) para implementação do gerenciamento de arquivos utilizando o Azure Blob Storage da Microsoft num ambiente em Nest e TypeScript.
+This project is a poc (proof of concept) to implement file management using Microsoft's Azure Blob Storage in a Nest and TypeScript environment.

 ## Prerequisite

-Necessário criar uma conta e um container no [Azure Microsoft](https://azure.microsoft.com/en-us/free/).
-E adicionar a string de conexão ao storage como variável de ambiente.
+You need to create an account and container on [Azure Microsoft](https://azure.microsoft.com/en-us/free/).
+And add the storage connection string and container name as environment variables.

 ## Installation